 A backdrop highlights what your pictures and your subjects are all about.
-This also comes in handy when customizing your results for your clients.
+This also comes in handy when customising your results for your clients.
 Make sure to have a decent collection of backdrops to cater to different tastes and requirements.

 3Taking Several Clicks

-Any photographer worth his trade would never take just one picture of any subject.
+Any photographer worth their trade would never take just one picture of any subject.
 This may not be possible with a moving subject though.
 Whenever possible, take several pictures of the same thing.
 You may not notice an unwanted element or a slight blurriness at the moment, but these flaws would be apparent later on.
 So don’t just rely on that split-second!
 The more pictures you take, the more chances there are of at least one being perfect.

 4Changing The Modes